johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 \hat{\tau} = w(x)\hat{\tau_0} + (1-w(x))\hat{\tau_1}
 \\]

+The name refers to the *cross* use of the conditonal mean of one group in the construction of the treatment estimate for the other group.

 TODO: The conditonal mean correction and propensity weighting make the X-Learner look like a variation on double robust estimation to me.
 Verify!